cournape/Bento/doc/source/reference/bento_format.rst

 Different fields have different values: they generally consist of either a word (string sequence without a space), a line (a sequence of words without a newline) or multiple lines (Description field only).

+Note:: while most metadata defined in the PEP-241 and PEP-314 are supported syntax-wise, their semantics are not always implemented already.

 Note:: the bento lexer is ad-hoc and not well specified at this stage.
 It was conceived to handle values in the reStructuredText format, but doing so